SupportAI-Project/SupportAI/README.md

 ### `./make.sh install`

 This command installs the necessary dependencies for the Frontend and Backend.
-It navigates into each directory, runs `npm install`, and then navigates back to the root directory.

 ### `./make.sh init` - OPTIONAL